66Days-group-learners/Study_group/README.md

 # Study_group
-A place to share notes on code
+A place to share notes and code for our weekly book study.